ico-eagleye/OppositeRenderer/ContextInitializer/readme.txt

-This project is made reproduce OptiX hangs/crashes dicussed in this Optix forum thread https://devtalk.nvidia.com/default/topic/751906/optix/weird-ray-generation-hang-really-simple-code-/
+This project is made reproduce OptiX hangs/crashes discussed in this Optix forum thread https://devtalk.nvidia.com/default/topic/751906/optix/weird-ray-generation-hang-really-simple-code-/

+BUILDING:
-To compile it requires CUDA_PATH and OPTIX_PATH environment variables defined pointing to respective installation directories.
+1. Define OPTIX_PATH environment variable pointing to OptiX SDK.

-There are two issues:
+2. Define CUDA_USE_VER environment variable as "5.5" or "6.0".
+It controls which Cuda build customization .props and .targets files will be imported into projects.
+3. Build ContextTest.sln

+Possible to use also OPTIX_USE_VER quickly switch between different OptiX SDKs, but then need to define their path variables (e.g. OPTIX_PATH_V3_5_1 similarly to Cuda vars) and modify SDKs.props file.
+If not defined SDK at OPTIX_PATH is used.

+ISSUES:
 1) Assigning sampeled cosine weighted hemisphere direction to ray payload cause a hang if tracing depth is higher than 2.
 If payload directions is set to something simple as -ray.direction there is no hang crash (even if hemisphere direction is still sampled, but unused).
 Even using only 2x2 launch dimension and having TdrDelay set to 5 seconds.